CaptainBastun/Bastun-Management-System/README.md

  -The check-in of passengers for a particular flight and registering their suitcases
  -Creating a Loading Instruction which shows how an aircraft is supposed to be loaded
  -Creating a Loadsheet which shows the distribution of paying loads in the aircraft
  -Creation of a passenger manifest for the outbound leg of a flight
- -A system of departure control system with built in support for delay codes and reasons behind the potential delay of a flight

  Explanation for the way in which some of the project functionalities are supposed to be used:
  -Movements: